-Despite the high relative risk of this mode reported in figure 7, Land Transport NZ report6 that cyclist injuries do not feature highly in the total road injury picture for the Wellington Region.
+Despite the high relative risk of this mode reported in figure 7, Land Transport NZ report that cyclist injuries do not feature highly in the total road injury picture for the Wellington Region.
 They represent 9 percent of all injuries and 5 percent of all fatalities over the past 5 years (2002 - 2006).
+This compares with 5 percent of all injuries and 6 percent of fatal and serious injuries in the Auckland Region.